typesafe/angularjs-styleguide/README.md

 ### Controllers

   - PascalCase e.g. ResetPasswordController

+  *Why?*: Omitting the suffix is more succinct and the controller is often easily identifiable even without the suffix.

   - Use a `Controller` suffix (but not in file name)

+*Why?*: The `Controller` suffix is more commonly used and is more explicitly descriptive.

 ### Services

 - camelCase
 - Prefix sevices with `$` (e.g. $sales, $session), this avoids name clashes with route parameters.

-### Remaining components (modules, filters, directives)

-- All remaining compents
-- camelCase
-- no suffix, no prefix
+-
+### Directives

+- use `vex` prefix, this makes them easier to recognize in templates code.

 ### Folder Structure